ArcShahi/arc_color/README.md

-# Want to color of terimal text  ?!
+# Want to change color of terimal text  ?!

 This will take just few minutes, so read it completely.
 The header for C/CPP which will help output text in different colors and styles.